Amund-Fremming/tero-platform/Tasklist.md

 ## Quick notes

 - read before spin blir random, mindre for bruker å velge
+- Make read before spin, it makes it simpler for the user to create games, less friction
 - Persist game session needs to be protected.
 Make singalR hub a integration, validate M2M Token

 ## Tasklist